Biographies

 money was tight we lived off lentil soup and amazing

 vegetable stir fries.
-I'd go out fishing in a boat with
+I'd go out fishing in a boat

-pheasant casserole.
+braised pheasant casserole.

 My

-mum, with her hippy philosophy of peace, love and good
+mum, with her hippy philosophy of peace, love and

-fresh, great quality ingredients; my capitalist dad,
+for fresh, great quality ingredients; my capitalist

-dedication and hard graft.
+ambition, dedication and hard graft.

 Dad

-grew up in a poor part of London, but escaped the poverty
+grew up in a poor part of London, but escaped the

-and nail to get on, and by the time he was 21, he was
+he fought tooth and nail to get on, and by the time

-driving his first E-type Jag.
+he was 21, he was driving his first E-type Jag.

 He

-was only 25 when my parents split up but he didn't abandon
+was only 25 when my parents split up but he didn't

-never going to let work swallow me up as it had him.
+myself I was never going to let work swallow me up

 I